tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 ```

 ##### Selenium Tip: Implicit Waits/Waiting
 Selenium offers Implicit Waits - which is a way of pausing the web driver until a certain element exists (like when a button is done loading, or if a certain tag appears).
-This can create a more robust scraper that's less likely to miss information.
-However, I personally have never gotten Implicit Waits to work.
-I've looked at documentation and examples on the internet, but I have *never* gotten Implicit Waits to work for me.
+This can create a more robust scraper that's less likely to miss information. **However, I personally have never gotten Implicit Waits to work.
+I've looked at documentation and examples on the internet, but I have *never* gotten Implicit Waits to work for me**.
 I could be misunderstanding how ImplicitWaits worked, coding it incorrectly, or it's an issue with the Selenium Python binding (not likely), but I have never gotten it to work.

 I could have spent 1-2 more hours trying to solve the problem, but I just judged that it was faster to `time.sleep(5)` the driver, and move on.
 This approach as obvious drawbacks.
 I could be wasting a lot of time waiting even though the contents of the page has loaded.
 In addition, the driver might not be waiting enough (which destroys the point of the implicit waits), but in my experiences `time.sleep` has been an adequate solution.